Overview

 |

-proposal to design and implement a paper efficiency project throughout
+design and implement a paper efficiency project throughout council

-council offices.
-Relies on mini-projects developed in conjunction
+offices.
+Relies on mini-projects developed in conjunction with

 issues re paper.
-Builds on existing Council recycling initiative
+Builds on existing recycling initiative.

-Council currently uses 10,104 reams of white A4 Xerox copy paper
+city council consumed 10,104 reams of white A4 Xerox copy paper.

-Costs/funding A 25% reduction in paper use in Council will
+Costs/funding A 25% reduction in paper use would have equalled

 Potential project